yomi413/real-estate-management-app/README.md

 2. Add/create a building to be saved to a database;
 3. Add public record documents (i.e. deeds, mortgages, etc.) as directly associated to each building;
 4. Read/retrieve information about each building in the user's view;
-5. Update information for each building in order to correct or modify the building's; and
+5. Update information for each building in order to correct or modify the building's record; and
-6. Delete individual building entries only entries made by the user that is logged in.
+6. Delete individual building entries.

 ## Running the Program